AdobeDocs/experience-manager-core-components.en/help/developing/amp.md

 ### Using AMP in the Core Components {#using-amp}

 Individual projects can decide whether or not to leverage AMP.
-In fact, because AMP and standard HTML pages can be delivered in parallel, a project can choose to use AMP on some pages and not on others.
+In fact, because AMP and standard HTML pages can be delivered in parallel, a project can choose to use AMP on only certain pages of the project.

 ### Installing AMP Support {#installing-amp}